-Healthy Mortality RP-2000 Mortality Tables for Employees and Healthy Annuitants, Male and longevity beyond the valuation date.
+Healthy Mortality PubG-2010 Mortality Table (PubS-2010 for Police) for Employees and improvement in longevity beyond the valuation date.

-Female, with generational projection of future mortality improvements per Scale AA.
-This assumption includes a margin for improvements in does not include a margin for improvements in longevity beyond the valuation date.
+Healthy Annuitants with generational projection of future improvements per the MP-2019 Ultimate Scale.
+This assumption includes a margin for with generational projection of future improvements per the MP-2019 Ultimate Scale.
+This assumption includes a margin for improvement in longevity beyond the valuation date.